box/box-typescript-sdk-gen/docs/sharedLinksFiles.md

 Gets the information for a shared link on a file.

-This operation is performed by calling function `getFileGetSharedLink`.
+This operation is performed by calling function `getSharedLinkForFile`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/get-files-id-get-shared-link/).